The real world: marketing operations with Openprise

 A New Show to Watch

 Tired of watching these episodes over and over again?
 Contact us.
 We’ve got a better show for you to watch.
-It’s called Data Orchestration: Clean Data and Automated Processes for Marketing Ops.
+It’s called RevOps Automation: Clean Data and Automated Processes for Marketing Ops.